hettlage/salt-statistics-page/README.md

 All content in these directories may be deleted when Gulp tasks are executed.

 ## Running the server during development

+You need to set up the configuration files (see the section "Configuration for the Flask server" above), and you need access to the SALT Science Database, or a development copy of it.

 In order to run the Flask server, you may activate your virtual environment and launch the server from the command line in the project's root directory.